 Be transparent as possible with fans about the process, both before and during the onsale.

-If possible, consider modifying the message users see if all tickets are locked, but not yet sold.
+If possible, consider modifying the message customers see if all tickets are locked, but not yet sold.

-Stop scalpers from using bots to deny inventory to legitimate users.
+Use bot mitigation tools and tactics to stop scalpers from using bots to deny inventory to genuine customers.

-A 3-minute timeout period will stress your users out.
+A 3-minute timeout period will stress your customers out.
 Plus, it will result in lots of fans being kicked out of the ticketing flow before they even have their tickets.

 Cart timeouts in the range of 5-10 minutes strike a good balance.